 19 Polk on 7th and 8th Streets Temporary Emergency Transit Lanes

 As traffic congestion returns, the SFMTA is working to protect San Franciscans who continue to rely on Muni to get to work and essential appointments during this pandemic.
 If just a fraction of the people riding transit before the crisis begin driving alone, traffic congestion will be so severe that it could paralyze the city’s economic recovery.
 Without action, transit-dependent San Franciscans will bear the costs of traffic congestion, like an increased risk of exposure to COVID-19 on slower, more crowded buses.

-Along with other key locations across the city, the SFMTA is proposing to install temporary emergency transit lanes on segments of the 19 Polk to keep buses out of traffic and reduce crowding and travel times.
+Along with other key locations across the city, the SFMTA will install temporary emergency transit lanes on segments of the 19 Polk to keep buses out of traffic and reduce crowding and travel times.
 By reducing delay from congestion, Muni can use its limited resources to provide more frequent service and pick up more passengers with the same number of buses.

 Locations of proposed temporary transit lanes were chosen based on current ridership and travel time data.
 Providing service improvements to customers on Muni routes that serve neighborhoods with high percentages of people of color and low-income households is a top priority.